 The Company uses fair value accounting to report repossessed assets.
 Additional fair value disclosures are required and are included in the notes to the consolidated financial statements.
-For the fiscal year ended December 31, 2020, the application of valuation techniques applied to similar assets and liabilities has been consistent.
+For the fiscal years ended December 31, 2021 and 2020, the application of valuation techniques applied to similar assets and liabilities has been consistent.
 The following is a description of the valuation methodologies used for instruments measured and/or disclosed at fair value:

-Fair value on a recurring basis: There were no assets or liabilities measured at fair value on a recurring basis as of or during the year ended December 31, 2020.
+Fair value on a recurring basis: There were no assets or liabilities measured at fair value on a recurring basis as of or during the years ended December 31, 2021 or 2020.